vindennt/Skytrainer/README.md

+### 21/08/2023 Update
+I am currently in the process of refactoring the project to use Redux and Supabase instead of Firebase.

 # GachaSim

 Productivity helper app where users set timers to stay away from their phones while the app goes on a Skytrain trip to gather in-app rewards.